Lswbanban/RickArdurous/README.md

 # To do

-- Set up the Source control
-- Create the ino file
+- write the code for displaying a level